fenago/Grokking-Deep-Learning/Lab_2.md

 All Notebooks are present in `work/Grokking-Deep-Learning` folder.
 To copy and paste: use **Control-C** and to paste inside of a terminal, use **Control-V**

+##### Run Notebook
+Click notebook `Chapter4 - Gradient Descent - Intro to Neural Learning- Practice.ipynb` in jupterLab UI and run jupyter notebook.
+There are some placeholder(s) to write code in the notebook.
+You can get help from solution notebook `Chapter4 - Gradient Descent - Intro to Neural Learning.ipynb` as well as lab guide.

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab2_Gradient_Descent`

 <h4><span style="color:red;"> Predict, compare, and learn</span></h4>